Programme

 By director of DIGIT Research School, Marit Haldar (Professor, Oslo Metropolitan University)

-Talk: AI and the Transformation of Music and Culture (incl. live music)
+Talk on AI, Music and Culture (incl. live music)

 By Bendik Hofseth, (Professor, University of Agder)